 Gorgeous for breakfast or any time.
 It can be garnished with coriander leaves and some grated coconut.

 Use either whole or split Urad.
-Stick to white whole or split for a pale colour.
-Unhulled urad in either form will darken the kitchari.
+Stick to white (hulled) whole or split for a pale colour.
+Unhulled urad in either form can be used but will darken the kitchari.

 Add finely diced tomatoes to the kitchari.

-I added grated ginger and curry leaves to the tadka.
+Grated ginger and curry leaves can be added to the tadka.

 The final consistency can be anywhere from thin and soupy to thick – it is your choice.
 Just add water and mix until your desired consistency is reached.
 The kitchari will also thicken on standing.